darya17b/CptS322GradeTracker/README.md

 Follow the steps below to clone the repository and set up the project locally.

 1. Clone the repository to your local file: git clone https://github.com/darya17b/CptS322GradeTracker.git
+2. cd CptS322GradeTracker
-2. Check out the branch: git checkout feature/login_DB
+3. Check out the branch: git checkout feature/login_DB
-3. Pull all the files: git pull origin feature/login_DB
+4. Pull all the files: git pull origin feature/login_DB

 ## On VSCode Set Up a Virtual Environment
 1. pip install virtualenv